glixx/QPiano/doc/faq.md

 ## Play along with the MIDI music

-Piano Booster has been specially designed so that you can play along with the MIDI music using a piano keyboard.
+QPiano has been specially designed so that you can play along with the MIDI music using a piano keyboard.
 Ensure that MIDI input is correctly set up.
 You can choose which hand to play select 'right', 'both' or 'left' from the hands selection.
-If you choose to play just a single part then Piano Booster will automatically play the other part for you.
+If you choose to play just a single part then QPiano will automatically play the other part for you.
 There are two different ways of playing along the 'follow you' mode and the 'play along' mode.
 When learning a new piece of music the follow you mode makes it much easier but you should progress to the 'play along' method as this ensure that you play with the correct timing.

 ## Playing the piano with the music 'following your' playing